Can qualia be separated from personhood?

 SOLUTION: The apple programs give rise to consciousness only in a given context.
 Only when run a certain why, by a person.

-#4749·Tyler MillsOP, 21 days ago
+#4749·Tyler MillsOP, about 1 month ago

 This suggests that programs can be “run differently” to result in a different computation.
 This is false because it violates Substrate Independence: the instantiation of a program is unaffected by its physical implementation.
 If a “context” changes what the program is computing, then that’s a different program.
 Suggesting that a person running the apple programs “makes them” conscious therefore is not sound.
 The programs are either conscious or not.
 If they were, by (A1), they would be people.